5 years of Design Systems. A personal journey into scalable design

 - I was beta testing Invision’s prototyping acquisition of Silverflows, prototyping inside Sketch was on the way and then they released the Zeplin-like Inspect

 - Atomic.io, an online prototyping tool became good enough to do delightful object level interactions and screen transitions

 - Airbnb Design released Lottie, a library that helped convert after effects comps into native app animations

-I changed companies and created a Responsive Web, iOS and Android Design System for a Superannuation giant based in Sydney.
-It included it’s documented counterpart in the form of an internal Digital Assets Portal that resembled Yelp’s Style Guide and other public design systems like Westpac’s Gel.
+I changed companies and created a Responsive Web, iOS and Android Design System for a Fintech company based in Sydney.
+It included it’s documented counterpart in the form of a Digital Assets Portal that resembled Yelp’s Style Guide and other public design systems like Westpac’s Gel.

 The web section was converted into reusable Web Parts inside Kentico CMS, were documented then delivered to the client to give them more control over their digital properties and the systems that built them.